coderiderr/3D-Carousel-Effect/README.md

 * You will be able to see how you evolve.
 * Who do you trust more?
 A person who *says* they have created something or a person who *shows* what they have created?

-Here is a preview of the website.
+Here is a preview of the Project. <br>
 <a href="https://coderiderr.github.io/3D-Carousel-Effect/">Live Demo</a>

 ## Editing / Personalisation